A viable $A_4$ 3HDM theory of quark mass matrices: Introduction

 Quark mass matrices in the context of a 3HDM with Higgs doublets in the triplet representation of $A_4$ were studied in \cite{Lavoura:2007dw} and \cite{Morisi:2009sc}, with the vacuum expectation value (vev) structure $(e^{i\alpha}, e^{- i \alpha}, r)$, where $\alpha$ and $r$ are real constants.
+This vacuum solution was also included in the original study of the $A_4$-3HDM vaccua in Ref.~\cite{deAdelhartToorop:2010jxh}.
 Unfortunately, Degee, Ivanov and Keus \cite{Degee:2012sk} proved in 2013 that such a vacuum can \textit{never} be the global minimum of the $A_4$ symmetric 3HDM.
 In this beautiful paper, geometric techniques were used in order to identify all possible global minima (thus, all possible viable vacua) of the $A_4$ symmetric 3HDM.
 Immediately thereafter, those minima were used to show that all assignments of the quark fields into irreps of $A_4$, when combined with the possible vevs for the exact $A_4$ potential, yield vanishing quark masses and/or a CP conserving CKM matrix, both of which are forbidden by experiment.
 This is in fact a consequence of a much broader theorem, proved in \cite{Leurer:1992wg,GonzalezFelipe:2014mcf}: given any flavour symmetry group, one can obtain a physical CKM mixing matrix and, simultaneously, non-degenerate and non-zero quark masses only if the vevs of the Higgs fields break completely the full flavour group.
 The idea is that a symmetry will reduce the number of redundant Yukawa couplings present in the SM, and it might even predict relations among observables which turn out to be consistent with experiment.

 When studying in detail the extensions of $A_4$ to the quark sector found by Ref.~\cite{GonzalezFelipe:2013xok}, we noticed that, in some of them, if it weren't for the particular form of the vevs allowed by the exact $A_4$ 3HDM potential, the Yukawa matrices could allow for massive quarks, and for a realistic CKM matrix.
 Since the $A_4$ symmetric potential doesn't allow for minima other than those shown in \cite{Degee:2012sk}, here we consider the case where the $A_4$ symmetry is softly broken by the addition of quadratic terms to the potential.
 Such terms do not spoil the theory's renormalizability, but break the $A_4$ symmetry.